CAVE-PNP/116-stefan-rass/max_notes/isabelle.md

 This may be useful for tests and examples, but is discouraged for theories containing definitions or proofs, as it could confuse readers.
-Note that this does not work for the HTML presentation, as pages will be generated for all dependencies.
+Note that this does not work for the HTML presentation, as pages will be generated for all files that are checked during the build.